tinkerinestudio/Coordia-beta/README.md

 # LICENSE

 ```
+By using this software, you agree to the following conditions:
+Use this software at your own risk.
+The program is provided as is without any guarantees or warranty.
+Tinkerine Studio is not responsible for any damage to your machine (although highly unlikely) caused by the use of the software.

+For questions, comments or feedback, feel free to email: support@tinkerines.com

-Printrun is free software: you can redistribute it and/or modify
+Coordia is open source software; you are free to distribute and/or modify
 it under the terms of the GNU General Public License as published by
 the Free Software Foundation, either version 3 of the License, or
 (at your option) any later version.

-Printrun is distributed in the hope that it will be useful,
-but WITHOUT ANY WARRANTY; without even the implied warranty of
-MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-GNU General Public License for more details.

-You should have received a copy of the GNU General Public License
+For a copy of the GNU General Public License, see http://www.gnu.org/licenses/
-along with Printrun.
-If not, see <http://www.gnu.org/licenses/>.

 ```